 Strong Defense for Your Florida Criminal Charge

 Sarasota criminal defense lawyer Erika Valcarcel has the experience and dedication to fight for you when you’ve been charged with a crime in Sarasota or Manatee counties.
-Her experience includes several years prosecuting criminal cases in both counties prior to starting her defense practice, and handling thousands of criminal cases.
+Her 20 years of experience include several years prosecuting criminal cases in both counties prior to starting her defense practice, and handling thousands of criminal cases.

 Valcarcel is a passionate advocate for people charged with crimes because she believes strongly that you deserve justice and a fair process.
 She’ll use her knowledge of the local courts and Florida criminal laws to construct a strong defense on your behalf and work to get you the best possible result for your charge.

 Erika Valcarcel is a Sarasota criminal defense and trial lawyer who can represent you through any part of the criminal process, from start to finish.
 It’s never too early to seek the help of a good criminal defense lawyer — even if you haven’t yet been arrested or charged but are merely under investigation.
 Erika Valcarcel, Criminal Defense Lawyer, P.A. can help you with:

 - Police investigations

 - DNA investigations

 - Service of warrants

 - Bail hearings

 Contact Erika Valcarcel, Criminal Defense Lawyer, P.A. today to schedule a free consultation and to learn how Erika Valcarcel can help you with your charge.